Internship agreements from LSE Careers

 Internship agreements/Convention de Stage

-This page gives you information on how to obtain an internship agreement when your future potential employer requests this document.
+You may sometimes be required by your organisation to complete an internship agreement.
+This page gives you information on how to obtain an internship agreement when an employer requests this document.

 Eligibility

-LSE Careers and the School are not an employer to you (the intern) and take a hands-off approach with internships; we will not be supervising the you, we will also not be able to cover any costs associated with the internship.
+LSE take a hands-off approach to internships; the School are not your employer, don’t have a supervisory role in you internship and won’t be able to cover any costs associated with the internship.
 We will review any obligations being placed on us by the potential employer/host organisation.

 If your internship takes place at any point during term time LSE Careers will contact your department for approval.

-Students with visas:
+Students with visas

 1st, 2nd undergraduate students and 3rd year BSc PPE students